canada-flag-jombone

 How to control chemical hazards

 Chemical hazards are best controlled by eliminating them from the workplace or by using a safer alternative.
-Another less effective methods are engineering the hazards out, implementing administrative procedures, and educating employees.
-As a last resort, personal protective equipment should be used to control hazards.
+Other less effective methods are engineering the hazards out, implementing administrative procedures, and educating employees about health hazards.
+Personal protective equipment should be used to control hazards as a last resort.

 The WHMIS legislation

 The WHMIS 2015 provides information about hazardous materials for workers.
-It is a Canada wide system and applies to all workplaces in Canada.
-Everyone has the right to know about the products they work with.
-It is enforced by the provincial workplace health and safety organizations.
+It is a Canada-wide system and applies to all workplaces in Canada.
+Everyone has the right to know about the hazardous products regulations they work with.
+The provincial workplace health and safety organizations enforce it.

 The WHMIS 2015 is harmonized to GHS

-WHMIS 2015 is now harmonized to GHS which stands for Global Harmonized System of classification & labelling of chemicals.
+WHMIS 2015 is now a globally harmonized system, to GHS, which stands for Global Harmonized System of classification & labeling of chemicals.
 This makes trade in the United States and many other countries much easier.

 How does WHMIS 2015 work?

-Everyone has the right to know about the chemicals they use at work, and this can be learned using labels, safety data sheets and training.
-For example, labels help you recognize hazardous products, Safety data sheets provide more information on recognition and assessment of hazards and lastly training teaches you how to read labels and safety data sheets.
+Everyone has the right to know about the chemicals they use at work, and this can be learned using labels, safety data sheets, and training.
+For example, labels help you recognize hazardous products, safety data sheets provide more information on the recognition and assessment of environmental hazards used, and training teaches you how to read labels and safety data sheets.

 WHMIS 2015 labels